BET Awards 2017 red carpet

 BET Awards 2017 Red carpet gallery

-Actress and producer Issa Rae at the 2017 BET Awards.
+Jada Pinkett Smith at the 2017 BET Awards

 BET Awards 2017 Red carpet gallery